robertoperuzzo/tomm-202509/docs/adr/ADR-001-arxiv-download-implementation.md

 ## Context

-The chunking strategies demo system required the ability to download ArXiv papers for preprocessing and evaluation.
-The user specifically requested "ArXiv download capability and add the python script in `src/download` folder" to complete the preprocessing pipeline implementation from the Demo Implementation Plan.
+The chunker strategies demo system required the ability to download ArXiv papers for preprocessing and evaluation.
+The user specifically requested "ArXiv download capability and add the python script in `src/downloader` folder" to complete the preprocessing pipeline implementation from the Demo Implementation Plan.

 The system needed: